craigyjp/Stratus---Pulse/README.md

 This is my first attempt at a polysynth and it took me several years as its a learning curve with all of these things.

 It started out with 12 Electric Druid VCDO1 chips as the osillators with the intention of just replacing the Crumar Stratus organ voice section with something a little more synth based.
 But eventually I realized that the whole synth should be replaced with new oscillators, filters, LFO, evnvelopes etc. I tried switching to AS3340 CEM based oscillators but I couldn't keep the tuning stable for 12 voices and I am not competent enough to write an autotune routine, so I went back to more "stable" VCDOs.
+I then used the VCDO hack from Fitzgreyve that improves the VCDO stability, moves the waveforms around to make the banks more usable.
+There are some sync and detune options that I did not use for these VCDOs, the hack is linked below.

 The synth programs are controlled by a Teensy 3.6 which takes care of all program parameters, screen etc. The oscillators are controlled by my own 6 voice poly MIDI to CV converter and that takes care of the MIDI in and usbMIDI.